location matter? If my wedding is outdoors/indoors, do I need electricity

 traditional ceremony.
 If your preference is secular music, popular songs

-along the lines of "Endless Love" may be just the ticket.
+along the lines of "Speechless" may be just the ticket.

 will you start to play?